-Below are 11 fascinating social media marketing facts and statistics, which will blow the mind of all social gurus.
+Below are 11 fascinating social media statistics, which will blow the mind of all social gurus.
 Even if you consider yourself the “Cookie Monster” of paid advertising on social, the astounding statistics provided below do not lie in regards to how businesses are flocking to promote their content on social media.

 - 1 Million: The number of small or medium sized businesses advertising on Facebook

 - 500,000: Total number of Facebook pages promoting posts

 - 2.5 Million: Total number of Facebook promoted posts